itenium-be/blog-posts/productivity/autohotkey/2019-05-23-autohotkey-debugging.md

   - git: itenium-be/Mi-Ke
     desc: "Mi-Ke contains most stuff in this blog post, and then some."
 toc:
-  title: 🔑 Autohotkey Development
+  title: 🐛 To The Trenches
   icon:
 todo:
   - Setting the default editor for "Edit This Script" tray menu item
   - Interactive debugging?